 Acting is one of those skills, like writing or painting, about which everyone feels qualified to judge.
 When it's good, we believe, we can see it just by looking.
 Well, maybe so, but when people who read John Grisham for "pleasure" report they can spot good writing, the argument grows infirm.
 But maybe I bring all of this up just as a way of justifying my argument for the two performances I most enjoyed this year--by actors little-recognized.

-, she walked away with the best-supporting actress award every time.
+The first, Tilda Swinton's performance in Michael Clayton, was actually broadly nominated.
+But the transcendently talented Cate Blanchett was too shiny a jewel for voters--playing one of the Bob Dylans in I'm Not There, she walked away with the best-supporting actress award every time.
 Perversely, Swinton had a far harder role.
 In Clayton, she plays the lead corporate lawyer for the uber-evil U-North agricorp, which knowingly poisoned farmers with its deadly product.
 Credit director Tony Gilroy for setting aside convention and giving each character three actual dimensions.

 As Karen Crowder, Swinton does not play the usual cackling evil corporate stooge so favored by Hollywood.
 Rather, she's the nebbishy smart girl who has had to navigate the world of wolves by being the smartest and most composed, not the most ferocious.
 In this narrative, Crowder has recently been hired as the lead counsel, and she desperately wants to vindicate this decision.
 But the desire to please only adds to the stress of the case, and Crowder spends the movie trying to keep it all together.